-Students watch an interview with an Elder who is a member of the Stolen Generations and analyse the textual features of irony in the transcript.
+Students watch an interview with an Elder who is a Stolen Generations survivor and analyse the textual features of irony in the transcript.
 Students consolidate their knowledge of reconciliation and write a nomination for the Elder to be recognised for a Reconciliation Award.